 Rural Funds Group (ASX: RFF) is an Australian agricultural Real Estate Investment Trust (REIT).
 Rural Funds Management Limited (RFM) is the external manager of RFF

 RFF’s aim is to generate distribution growth of 4% per annum.
 It achieves this by owning and improving farms that are leased to good counterparties.
-That is, RFF is a rural property landlord, rather than an operator of assets.
 The leasing arrangement is designed to provide a stable revenue stream to RFF, supporting regular distributions to investors, which are paid on a quarterly basis.

 RFF lessees predominantly consist of corporate entities, representing 78% of FY21 forecast income.
 Many of these corporate entities are also listed on domestic or international securities exchanges, either directly or via their parent entity.